AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

 >[!NOTE]
 >
 >It is also possible to integrate Adobe Campaign with a Facebook application developed by a partner.
 In this case, there is no need to use the Adobe Campaign web application to acquire Facebook profiles.
-For more on this, refer to [Configuring external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).
+For more on this, refer to [Configure external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).

 ![](assets/social_webapp_fb_000.png)

 >[!IMPORTANT]
 >
->Please comply with the configuration steps described in [Creating a Facebook application](../../social/using/creating-a-facebook-application.md).
+>Please comply with the configuration steps described in [Create a Facebook application](../../social/using/creating-a-facebook-application.md).

 >[!NOTE]
 >